 Then Bogdanov burned an Albanian flag, threw another flare into the north stand and began encouraging other Serbian fans to get involved, while police lined up in front the Serbian end to try to bring the situation under control.

-A few visiting Serbian fans also tried to break the plexiglass fence that divided the home and away sections.
+A few visiting Serbian fans also tried to break the plexiglass fence that split the home and away sections.

 When the game finally began, Serbian fans started to throw flares onto the pitch and Scottish referee Craig Thomson stopped the match at 0-0.